ic-scm/openrevolution/README.md

 //Include the file now
 #include "brstm.h"
 ```
-If you want to use the encoder than add this too:
+If you want to use the encoder then add this too:
 ```cpp
 unsigned char* brstm_encoded_data;
 unsigned long  brstm_encoded_data_size;